 Figuring out how to choose a breast pump and determining which will work best for you might feel challenging.
-Especially when considering how many options there are.
-But don’t worry – this advice on how to choose a breast pump will help you find the best pump for your wants and needs.
+Especially when you consider how many options there are.
+But don’t worry – this advice on how to choose a breast pump plus several trusted recommendations will help!

 While breast milk has all the nutrients a baby needs during the first six months of life and offers protection against several illnesses, breastfeeding has many benefits for the mother, too.

-Generally, breast pumps are used in cases where the baby is sick or premature to breastfeed or has trouble latching onto the breast, or where the mother has milk supply issues.
-In cases where the mother will be away at work or elsewhere for long periods of time, breast pumps can be used to express milk to be fed to the baby when mom isn’t around.
+Generally, breast pumps are used for working moms or in cases where the baby is sick or premature to breastfeed or has trouble latching onto the breast, or where the mother has milk supply issues.

 So if you’re on a budget, don’t consider spending on a breast pump if you know that you’re going to be with your baby all the time.
-If your baby has trouble feeding, you can always make use of the hospital pump and think about buying one later.
+If your baby has trouble feeding, and if you had a hospital birth, you can make use of the hospital pump and think about buying one later.

 As mentioned, all breast pumps are different, and what works for one mom may not work for another.
 So here’s the lowdown on the types of breast pumps.